denaiels/henshin/README.md

-# URL Blaster
+# Henshin

-URL Blaster is a tool to shorten URLs.
+Henshin is a tool to transform long URL to a shortened version of it.

 For example you have a URL like this: